dsfields/spleen-node/README.md

       This method returns an object with the following fields:

       - `filter`: the new `Filter` instance.

-      - `labels`: an array of labels used in the filter.
-These come from a `label` value passed in via the `priorities` parameter.
-This is especially useful if `label` values are index names.
-This gives insight into what database indexes a `Filter` instance may particpate in.
-This becomes key information when `spleen` is used with database engines that utilize index hinting.

     + `Filter.prototype.toString(urlEncode)`: returns a `spleen` filter expression.